Viber/creators-hub/docs/bots-api/resources/subscribers/intro.md

 # Viber Bot Subscribers API

-Welcome to the subscribers section of the Viber Bot API documentation!
+Welcome to the subscribers section of the Viber Bot API documentation.
 As a bot<br/>
 developer, it is essential to understand your user base and be able to interact with them<br/>
 effectively.
 The Viber Bot API provides several features that allow you to access your<br/>
 subscribers' information and online status.